 If you have debts we can offer advice and assistance with this.
-It is always easier to deal with arrears early on, so please do contact the team firstname.lastname@example.org as soon as you fall behind with your license payments.
+It is always easier to deal with arrears early on, so please do contact the team firstname.lastname@example.org as soon as you fall behind with your licence payments.

-If you remain in arrears we will take action to end your license.
+If you remain in arrears we will take action to end your licence.
 If you are evicted from temporary accommodation, our duty to secure you alternative accommodation comes to an end and this may affect your homeless application.
 This means that we will not offer you another property if you are evicted for rent arrears.